TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/Syntax/Conditions/Index.rst

 * .. versionchanged:: 12.0

-  Conditions automatically stop at the end of a text snipped (file or record), even without :typoscript:`[END]` or :typoscript:`[GLOBAL]`.
+  Conditions automatically stop at the end of a text snippet (file or record), even without :typoscript:`[END]` or :typoscript:`[GLOBAL]`.
 Another snippet on the same level is in "global" scope automatically.
 The backend TypoScript and TSconfig modules may mumble about a not properly closed condition, though.